Curricular Practical Training (CPT) for F1 Students

 - This should be the address where you will actually be reporting to work

 - Address must include zip code, city and state

-- (The application must have the same start and end dates)
+- The application must have the same start and end dates as the offer letter

 - Position Title and Description of Position Responsibilities

 - Number of hours to be completed each week

 2. Apply for Approval for the internship course with the Internship Coordinator of your department